Carnagion/dissertation/diss/diss.typ

 Separations for SID routes are also influenced by the climb and relative bearing of the route, as well as congestion in downstream airspace sectors.
 The latter factor may require an increased separation upon take-off to space out traffic and prevent the overloading of en-route sectors and controllers @demaere-pruning-rules.

-// TODO: Check if successive vs complete separations from Beasley's and Geert's papers should be mentioned The minimum separation that must be maintained between two aircraft is thus the maximum of the separations due to their weight classes, speed groups, and SID routes.
+// TODO: Check if successive vs complete separations and the triangle inequality should be mentioned The minimum separation that must be maintained between two aircraft is thus the maximum of the separations due to their weight classes, speed groups, and SID routes.
 The required separations between each ordered pair of distinct aircraft can thus be expressed as a separation matrix @demaere-pruning-rules.